Introduction

 , which you can apply to text on top of these colors). -

-Tailwind Typography is a plugin that automatically styles any content surrounded by an
+A dedicated typography CSS file for fine-grained control over the presentation of prose text.
+Although Tailwind Typography (a plugin that automatically styles any content surrounded by an

 <article>